 This is the place for you to present your vision.
 Think about what you want to create.
 Think of the reasons behind your idea and the problems you want to solve.
 Be bold and creative.
 Share your idea with the world.
 Make people (or at least your business partners) understand how great it is.
 This is the place where there are no restraints (they will come later).
 This part should be relatively easy.
-After all, if you decided to start a business, you must believe in what you are trying to sell.
+After all, if you decide to start a business, you must believe in what you are trying to sell.
 You have your great idea that will disrupt the whole world of whatever your area of expertise is.
 After your success, things will never be the same.
 Let people feel your enthusiasm.
 Let them understand the greatness of your idea.

 Who is my ideal customer?

 You know what you want to build/sell.
 Now is the time to think about your ideal customer.
 In other words, who should be interested in your idea?
 This step is called building a persona.
 And while doing it, you should be as specific as possible.
-It is good to think about all the details from basic ones like demographics to more complex ones like hobbies and interests, favorite books, movies, diet, etc.
+It is good to think about all the details, from basic ones like demographics to more complex ones like hobbies and interests, favourite books, movies, diet, etc.

 Why do you need it?
 For starters, you need to plan your marketing.
 That’s the easiest answer—the easiest, but not the only one.
 Your persona should influence your UX decisions, design, packaging, etc. If your persona is an eco-freak, you should, by all means, avoid plastic.
 If they are busy professionals, you need to address their lack of time, but you will prefer to underline portability if they are backpackers.
 Those are elementary examples to help you grab the idea.
 We hope that the more you think about it, the more complex (and useful) examples and tips come to your mind.